top of page

 Latin America is deploying AI faster than it is building the institutional capacity to govern it.

-AI GOVERNANCE · DIGITAL POLICY · EMERGING MARKETS · GENDER EQUITY IN TECHNOLOGY
+AI GOVERNANCE · DIGITAL TRANSFORMATION · RESPONSIBLE AI · EMERGING MARKETS · GENDER EQUITY IN TECHNOLOGY

 Algorithmic systems are making consequential decisions about who gets credit, who gets hired, and who gets seen, in markets where the regulatory frameworks to govern them are still being written.